Here is the list of plants bad for bees and their bee friendly replacements:

 Spectacular and beautiful, not many people know the common rhododendron hides a poisonous secret – its nectar is toxic to bees.
 It’s common practice for beekeepers to keep their hives closed until the flowering season is over.
 The resulting honey from rhododendrons has also been known to contaminate honey, making it unsafe for humans to eat.

-Alternative: Clematis have beautiful, wide flowers and are 100 per cent bee-friendly.
+Good for bees alternative: Clematis have beautiful, wide flowers and are 100 per cent bee-friendly.

 Rhododendron’s sister, azaleas are also toxic to bees.

 Alternative: Foxgloves are a bee favourite and despite being poisonous if consumed by humans, they are both honey and bee safe.